Salaried Employees – How To Optimise Your Taxes

 Plan Your Salary Structure

 Planning your salary structure can significantly impact your tax liability.
 When you join a new job or receive a raise, you should speak to your employer about the various options to structure your salary.
-For example, opting for a Sodexo meal pass is an effective way to plan your salary structure.
+For example, opting for a Pluxee Meal Benefit is an effective way to plan your salary structure.
 They can help employees save money on taxes by providing tax-saving benefits on meals, fuel, and telecom.
 Similarly, other options are available such as LTA (Leave Travel Allowance) and HRA (House Rent Allowance), which can help you save taxes and maximise your take-home pay.

 File Your Taxes on Time